netxms/netxms-doc/admin/agent-management.rst

 If authentication for agent is enabled, then while connection agent requested shared secret from the server.
 Server check if password was set for this specific node in :guilabel:`Shared secret` field in communication properties of node.
-In case if there is no shared secret server sends content of :gilabel:`AgentDefaultSharedSecret` server configuration variable as shared secret.
+In case if there is no shared secret server sends content of :guilabel:`AgentDefaultSharedSecret` server configuration variable as shared secret.

 .. figure:: _images/node_communications_tab.png

     Shared secret field in node communication properties.

 In case shared secrets are not identical connection is not established.